• Skip to main content

 Hall of Fame Fantasy Football Team Names Video

-Do teams always score in the red zone?
+Do teams consistently score in the red zone?

 Teams often score a touchdown or field goal, but not always.
 Defenses still have the opportunity to force a turnover or the placekicker could miss the field goal.